RamiB1234/mdlbeast-events-server/README.md

 - **React**
   - ![React Logo](https://github.com/RamiB1234/mdlbeast-events-server/blob/master/README_Images/react.PNG?raw=true)
   - A JavaScript library for building user interfaces, maintained by Facebook and a community of individual developers and companies.
+  - Note: The frontend is not part of this repository.
+It exists in the [front-end repository](https://github.com/RamiB1234/mdlbeast-events-front)

 ### Database
 - **PostgreSQL**